mosoriob/k8s-notes/ci/README.md

 ## How To Automate Deployments to DigitalOcean Kubernetes with CircleCI

-This is a fork of excellent article.
+This is a fork from a excellent article by [Jonathan Cardoso Machado](https://github.com/JCMais).
 The original article can be found [here](https://www.digitalocean.com/community/tutorials/how-to-automate-deployments-to-digitalocean-kubernetes-with-circleci)

 ### Intro